essoen/essoen.github.io/content/work.md

 ### Feedback

 Feedback is highly appreciated.
 I love to improve continuously.
 It’s nice to know what I’m doing well, but it’s even better when I’m told what to do differently.

+If you feel I do not follow the principles and rule of thumb described here, please reach out.

 ## Other notes